mastcu/SerialEMLibs/ReadMe.txt

 SerialEMCCD.
 Copy libcfshr-[^I]*.lib, libiimod-[^I]*.lib, and/or
 libimod-[^I]*.lib to here.

+Currently, to retain the ability to run on Windows XP, the 32-bit libiomp5md.lib and dll from the Intel 2015 compilers is used.
+This seems to work, but to avoid problems, libraries from Intel 2019 are used for the 64-bit builds.

-libifft-MKL is built in VS2015 against static MKL libraries in the Intel 2015 compilers, using the Intel-OMP Win32 and x64 configurations.
-These configurations rely on the environment variable ICPP_COMPILER15, which is defined by the Intel install.
+libifft-MKL is built in VS2015 against static MKL libraries in the Intel 2019 compilers, using the Intel-OMP Win32 and x64 configurations.
+These configurations rely on the environment variable ICPP_COMPILER19, which is defined by the Intel install.
 This is used in the C/C++ - General section and the Linker - Input section.
+The 32-bit configuration relies on IOMP_LIB32_DIR so that the older libiomp5md.lib can be used.

                         SerialEM with MKL  Intel-free SerialEM  SerialEMCCD
                           32-bit 64-bit       32-bit 64-bit      v90  v140